fielddaylab/waves/README.md

 <a name="COMPLETE"/>

 #### COMPLETE
+This event means the user has successfully completed a level (i.e. clicking the "next" button that pops up when the wave has turned green)

 | event Name | Description | Note |
 | --- | --- | --- |
 |event_custom |string | |